I enjoy giving advice to others on how to get unique hairstyles.

 The Victorian Era's predilection for accessories made a big difference when it came to the crimping style—the waves look great when tied back with combs, flowers, ribbons, and strings of beads.

 One more thing that many Victorian women did with curling irons was cut the hair around their faces very short, and then crimp it, leaving a sort of curly fringe around their faces.
 I just can't condone this.
 I see it as the Victorian Mullet.
 Alas, you will see it make many an appearance in Victorian-era portraits.

 Curls had been stylish for decades and decades before the Victorian period ever began, but they certainly took a turn for the creative during this time.

 Some Victorian use of curls was influenced by the Regency era, in which curls were often worn in medium coils that framed the face.
 This style is apparent in the self-portrait sketch of Princess Victoria, which was created before the Victorian era, which officially began in 1837.

-Also in the early 19th Century, children were known to sport "sugar curls" or "barley curls" - long ringlets that hung down from the rest of their hair.
-During the latter half of the century, women began to adapt the style to their own updos, leaving one or two long curls hanging down from a more polished (or at least less haphazard than the Gibson Girl style) coiled bun or similarly twisty updo.
+Also in the early 19th century, children were known to sport "sugar curls" or "barley curls," which were long ringlets that hung down from the rest of their hair.
+During the latter half of the century, women began to adapt the style to their own updos, leaving one or two long curls hanging down from a more polished coiled bun or similarly twisty updo.